List of Goodnight Sweetheart characters: Gary Sparrow

-Gary Sparrow (Nicholas Lyndhurst) is a TV repairman in the 1990s in the London borough of Cricklewood who accidentally discovers a time portal to 1940s London.
+Gary Sparrow (Nicholas Lyndhurst) is a TV repairman in the 1990s in the London borough of Cricklewood, who accidentally discovers a time portal back to 1940s London.

 Upon discovering he can return to the future, Gary uses his time travelling ability to jump between the past and the present.
 He starts a cross-time romance with landlady of the Royal Oak pub Phoebe Bamford while living his regular life in the 1990s with his wife Yvonne.
 Neither Yvonne nor Phoebe knows that Gary is a time traveller or an adulterer.
 Gary's only confidant is his modern day best friend and printer, Ron Wheatcroft.
 Ron is able to replicate items that Gary needs to get by in the past, such as period money and ration cards, whilst he also helps him present cover stories to Yvonne, although he performs the latter unwillingly.

 Gary exploits his knowledge from the future by claiming to be a secret agent with classified information pertaining to the war.
 He also plays songs on the piano that post-date his 1940s' audience (for example, music by The Beatles) and then claims that he wrote them.

 From Gary's point of view, both Phoebe and Yvonne become pregnant at the same time.
 While Yvonne's pregnancy ends in miscarriage, Phoebe gives birth to a son that she and Gary name Michael.
 During the pregnancy, Gary and Phoebe get married.

 In his conversations with Ron, Gary rationalises that he is not a bigamist, even though he is married to two different women, as the two women are not alive at the same time.
 Gary considers himself faithful to both wives, and argues that "[his] wives exist in different temporal aspects of a four-dimensional space-time continuum", though Ron considers this to be a "typical bigamist's excuse".